cfalta/terraform/ad-lab-2019/README.md

 Check terraform.tfvars for the configurable settings.
 Besides that, the main.tf will also enforce the following:

--) Every VM is prefixed with the label you set in terraform.tfvars (ressource_prefix).
+- Every VM is prefixed with the label you set in terraform.tfvars (ressource_prefix).
--) The Active Directory domain is installed with defaults automatically.
+- The Active Directory domain is installed with defaults automatically.
 A single DC is created and always has the name "LABEL"-DC.
--) All member servers are joined automatically.
+- All member servers are joined automatically.
 You can configure the number of servers that are created by changing the "node_count" variable in terraform.tfvars.
 Default is 2.
--) All servers run Server 2019.
+- All servers run Server 2019.
--) Local Windows firewall will be disabled on ALL vms.
+- Local Windows firewall will be disabled on ALL vms.
--) NSG will allow RDP from ANY IP into the subnet.
+- NSG will allow RDP from ANY IP into the subnet.
 Make sure to change this.

 ## Credentials

 The credentials for the default domain admin account are:

-**Username:** adminuser
+**Username:** adminuser<br>
 **Password:** P@ssw0rd123!!!

 The credentials for the default local admin account are:

-**Username:** adminuser
+**Username:** adminuser<br>
 **Password:** P@ssw0rd123!